PlayFPN FAQ

 What insurance is required and can I purchase insurance through PlayFPN?

-• Team insurance is required to play in any PlayFPN event.
-When a team registers on the PlayFPN website, there is a place to upload the team’s insurance certificate.
+• if you have other team insurance there is a place to upload the team’s insurance certificate.
 The certificate must name Fastpitch Nation Inc. as an additional insured.
-Details regarding the additional insured certificate is available in the team manager’s account.
+Details regarding the additional insured certificate are available in the team manager’s account.

 • Each tournament host will let teams know directly about any other particular needs for the insurance certificates.